 “…a great day with Said and his group walking and birding in the mountains.
 I enjoyed the outing enormously; Said is a great guide. ” Lorna Megaw, Oct 2017

 Euphorbia steppe (unique to this part of Morocco) and 2 estuaries that are a magnet for migrant birds.
 Its northern boundary at the Souss estuary, some 8 miles south of Agadir, offers considerable interest including flamingoes, many waders and the Red-necked Nightjar.

 Towards its southern edge is the Massa estuary/lagoon, some 40 Miles south of Agadir, famous for its birdlife, migrants, especially waders and gulls.
 Species of particular interest in the Park include: breeding Marbled Ducks and Northern Bald Ibis.
 Also of interest are Glossy Ibis.
 European Spoonbill, Audouin’s Gull, Thick-billed Lark, Tristram’s Warbler, Moussier’s Redstart, Eurasian Coots, Little Grebes, Herons, Redstarts, Sardinian warblers, Blackcaps, Western Marsh Harrier, Ospreys and much more.

 The Tamri National Park

 Tamri lies on the Atlantic coast north of Agadir and south of Essaouira, roughly midway between the 2 towns.
-It is undoubtedly the best place to find the critically endangered northern Bald Ibis; since it is not a shy bird, it is easy to observe.
+It is undoubtedly the best place to find the critically endangered northern Bald Ibis, since it is not a shy bird and it is easy to observe.
 En route near promontory of Cap Rhir you will see many sea birds.